-Harford County Public Schools Early Childhood Office is working on the following plan.
+The HCPS Office of Early Childhood is working on the following plan.

 - Identifying HCPS oversight for the CDA or AA process. - Identifying Instructional Assistants in need of CDA training or wish to obtain an AA degree. - Revising the Instructional Assistant job description to include CDA qualification or AA degree. - Identifying a training venue.
-(Maryland Family Network and Harford Community College) - Providing CDA/AA degree requirement and process information to Instructional Assistants and school leadership teams. - Collaborating with CTE on program options for high school students for obtaining a CDA. - Creating individualized plans for each prekindergarten assistant. - Supporting the registration process and course work for completing the Child Development Associate Certificate.

-Providing KRA grant funding of approximately \$399.
-00 for an estimated 60 Instructional Assistants for the CDA coursework or towards an AA degree.
+(Maryland Family Network and Harford Community College) - Providing CDA/AA degree requirement and process information to Instructional Assistants and school leadership teams. - Collaborating with CTE on options for high school students to obtain a CDA. - Creating individualized plans for each pre-k assistant. - Supporting the registration process and course work for completing the Child Development Associate Certificate. - Providing KRA grant funding of approximately \$399.00 for an estimated 60 Instructional Assistants for the CDA coursework or towards an AA degree.